SU-CS308-22FA/Team-41-Frontend/README.md

 ## Report Bug
 We would be grateful if users report bugs/issues they found on our application.
 Issues can be reported on the [Issues](https://github.com/SU-CS308-22FA/Team-41-Frontend/issues) tab on the left corner of the repository navigation bar.
 It would be a good idea to give the details about the issue while reporting so that we can truly understand the issue and help you accordingly.
 A good guide about how to report issues can be found in [here]( https://bugzilla.mozilla.org/page.cgi?id=bug-writing.html).
 ## Known Bugs
-Moreover, you can report your issues or give feedback about the application on [CONTACT](https://su-cs308-22fa.github.io/Team-41-Frontend/feedback) TAB in the navigation bar of the application.
+Moreover, you can report your issues or give feedback about the application on [CONTACT](https://su-cs308-22fa.github.io/Team-41-Frontend/feedback) tab in the navigation bar of the application.
 - Since the project is not finished, unfortunately we have some bugs.
 Here are some known bugs/issues for now:
   - There is no "Settings" yet.
   - The application does not work well with relatively smaller screens i.e phones, tablets.